-- Import Tariff – 0 per cent (since April 2021)
+- Import Tariff – 0% (since April 2021)

-- Liquor Tax – 90,000 JPY per 1000 litres
+- Liquor Tax – JPY90,000 per 1000 litres

-- Consumption Tax (VAT) - ten per cent.
+- Consumption Tax (VAT) – 10%.

 Marketing your products and services

-- Define the target market segment(s) for your wine, and research that market and associated price points.
+- Define the target market segment or segments for your wine.
+Research that sector and associated price points.

-Government, business and trade resources for Japan
+Government and trade resources

 Please note: This list of websites and resources is not definitive.
 Inclusion in this list does not imply endorsement by Austrade.
 The information provided is a guide only.
 The content is for information and carries no warranty; as such, the addressee must exercise their own discretion in its use.
 Australia’s anti-bribery laws apply overseas and Austrade will not provide business related services to any party who breaches the law and will report credible evidence of any breach.
 For further information, please see foreign bribery information and awareness pack.